JackEdTaylor/LexOPSdocs/docs/index.md

 <img src="images/hex-250.png" align="right" style="padding-left:50px;background-color:white" />

 LexOPS is an R package and shiny app for generating matched items for an experiment.
 LexOPS can generate stimuli for any factorial design, controlling for selected variables.
-The package has an inbuilt database of features for English words (`LexOPS::lexops`), but the package can work with any database which includes features for a finite set of items.
+The package includes a dataset of features for English words (`LexOPS::lexops`), but the package can work with any dataframe which includes features for a finite set of items.

 This book introduces LexOPS with some examples.